Google PPC Advertising: A Comprehensive Guide to Maximizing Your Online Presence

 a.
 Setting Up Conversion Tracking

-Implement conversion tracking to measure the effectiveness of your Google Ads campaigns.
-Use tools like Google Analytics and Google Ads to monitor key performance indicators (KPIs), such as:
+To measure effectiveness, implement conversion tracking.
+Tools like Google Analytics and Google Ads help monitor key performance indicators (KPIs), including:

 • Click-Through Rate (CTR)